SoTrxII/roll20-streaming-client/README.md

 # Roll 20 streaming client

-A remote-controlled Roll20 client used to stream roll20 audio and video feeds to an RTMP server (Youtube, Twitch, or otherwise).
+A remote-controlled Roll20 client used to stream roll20 audio and video feeds to an RTMP server (Youtube, Twitch, or a custom one).

-Be aware, this is something created for my own personal use, it may not be easy to run, let alone tune for your use cases.
+This is something I created to record some tabletop RPG games.
-That being said, feel free to contribute or suggest new features.
+This is used along with [Pandora](https://github.com/SoTrxII/Pandora) to record both audio/video from Roll20 and audio from Discord, to be later on mixed together.

 ## Features
  + Join Roll20 games using a user account.